Advertisement

 “Every child will eventually experience a fever, no matter how careful you are,” says pediatrician Tracy Lim, MD.

-And it’s important for parents to know what to do when this happens.
-Dr. Lim explains how to spot a worrisome fever in children and when to take a baby to the hospital for a fever.
+And it’s important for parents and caregivers to know what to do when this happens.
+Dr. Lim explains how to spot a worrisome fever in children and when to take your baby to the hospital for a fever.

 A “normal” body temperature is 98.6 degrees Fahrenheit, or 37 degrees Celsius, but that doesn’t mean you have to hit the panic button if your child’s temperature inches above that.

 Everyone’s temperature will vary a little throughout the day.
 It can also differ by age, activity level and other factors.
-The type of thermometer you use will change the definition of what’s actually a fever for your child.
+The type of thermometer you use will change the definition of what’s actually a fever for your child, too.
 Different kinds of thermometers have different levels of accuracy.

 Advertisement